davchez/cse15l-lab3-report/README.md

 #### Example G
 ![Image](screenshot8.jpg)

-(https://www.cyberciti.biz/faq/grep-in-bash/#:~:text=How%20do%20I%20use,display%20those%20line%20on%20screen.)
+[Additional grep documentation on -Rw](https://www.cyberciti.biz/faq/grep-in-bash/#:~:text=How%20do%20I%20use,display%20those%20line%20on%20screen).
 The -Rw extension to the grep command is an even deeper recursive search for a certain substring.
 Not only does it return the files which contain the lines with the searched substring, it returns every single instance of the substring throughout the entire directory.
 For example, if one file has more than one instance of the substring "Italy", it will return the title of that file twice, but appended to the right will be the two separate line instances in which the substring appeared.

 #### Example H
 ![Image](screenshot9.jpg)